-We do a lot of work with the monthly magazine that goes to all prisoners.
-Inside Time publishes frequent stories and adverts about us and the work that we do.
-We also get involved in frequent campaigns with National Prison Radio (NPR).
+We work with media publications for prisoners, publishing stories and adverts about the CCRC and our activities.
+We also get involved in campaigns with National Prison Radio (NPR).

 1 December 2021